-Further information is available on the Energy White Paper website www.ewp.industry.gov.au
+Further information is available on the Energy White Paper website: www.ewp.industry.gov.au

 1.1.7.
-Renewable Energy Target
+Renewable energy target

-The objective of the Renewable Energy Target (RET) is to advance the development and employment of renewable energy resources over the medium term and to assist in moving Australia to a lower-carbon economy.
-The Renewable Energy Target legislation requires that the scheme is reviewed every two years.
+The RET aims to advance the development and employment of renewable energy resources over the medium term and to assist in moving Australia to a lower-carbon economy.
+The RET legislation requires that the scheme is reviewed every 2 years.